Supplementary Planning Documents (SPDs), Planning Briefs and other guidance

 Streetscape Manual - To help deliver improvements to the quality of Hertsmere’s town, district and shopping centres.
 It provides practical, local guidance for those responsible for the different parts of the public realm, and supports improvements to these areas help to improve the overall vitality of town centres in the borough.

 Standard Conditions, Reasons and Informatives - the standard conditions set out in this booklet are designed to assist planning officers in dealing with applications in an efficient and consistent manner.

 Hard copies of Planning Documents

-Paper copies of many of the above documents are available from the Planning Policy Team for a charge.
-You can view our List of Charges for Planning Documents.
-Please email firstname.lastname@example.org if you require a paper copy of any planning policy documents.
+Paper copies of the above documents are available from the Planning Policy Team for a charge.
+Please email email@example.com for information re costs and how to make payment.